 Leadership in Philadelphia

 Our Executive Director, staff, and Board members are committed to building a stronger Philadelphia by supporting and developing our AmeriCorps members as leaders in their schools and community.
 Learn more about our leadership team.

 Meet Our Executive Leadership Team

 Executive Director and Senior Vice President

 Darryl Bundrige is the Executive Director and Senior Vice President of City Year Philadelphia.
 He began his career with City Year Philadelphia in 2009 as Managing Director of Impact and assumed his current role in 2015.
 As Executive Director, Darryl maintains strategic relationships with the School District of Philadelphia, City Year Philadelphia’s site board, corporate and philanthropic partners, and the wider Philadelphia community.

 Darryl graduated from Pennsylvania State University with a bachelor’s degree in journalism and a minor in business.
 A native of Pittsburgh, Darryl moved to Philadelphia to enthusiastically serve with the National School and Community Corps during the 1997-98 and 1998-99 school years, where he tutored and mentored elementary school students.
 Prior to joining the City Year staff, Darryl worked as Dean of Students for Belmont Charter School and Director of After-School Programs at the Center for After-School and Community Education at Foundations Inc.

 Since becoming Executive Director of City Year Philadelphia, Darryl has increased public and private funding, expanded the staff from 35 to 50 employees, and reached an operating budget of $10 million, up from $8 million.
-Each day, he inspires, challenges, and supports staff along with more than 200 AmeriCorps members (ages 18-25) who serve as mentors and tutors in schools across Philadelphia.
+Each day, he inspires, challenges, and supports staff along with diverse teams of AmeriCorps members (ages 18-25) who serve as mentors and tutors in schools across Philadelphia.
 He has also led the execution of City Year’s Whole School Whole Child school-based service model, and launched the first ever School District Leadership Summit—an opportunity for local education leaders to meet and discuss impact.